microsoft/WhatTheHack/059-DatadogOnAzure/Student/Challenge-02.md

 ## Introduction

-After deploying your initial solution for eshoponweb, you want to make sure that the telemetry is collected from the VMs deployed and display the results on a dashboard for visualization and alerting purposes.
+After deploying your initial solution for eShopOnWeb, you want to make sure that the telemetry is collected from the VMs deployed and display the results on a dashboard for visualization and alerting purposes.
 To accomplish this, you will have to understand the concept of counters, how to collect them, and how to display them on a Dashboard.

 ## Description

 Using HammerDB to stress the SQL database, you will collect the database and CPU counters of the VMSS using Datadog and display the results on the dashboard.

+> **Note**
+> This is a note

+> **Warning**
+> This is a warning.

 In this challenge you need to complete the following management tasks:
 - Create an empty database called “tpcc” on the SQL Server VM